Rickaym/manim-sideview/README.md

 <image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/images/statusbaritem.png"></image>

 Depending on the execution for rendering, this icon may change also color to green or red for success or failure.

-## Config File
-<image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/assets/images/dark_logo.png" height="100%" width= "20px"></image> The extension recognizes any manim configuration files as per [manim.cfg](https://docs.manim.community/en/stable/guides/configuration.html#the-config-files) with a few mandatory flags.
-It is necessary to have the config file in the working directory.

 ## Mobject Gallery